miteshksingh/C-Compiler/README.md

 # Constructs supported by the compiler

-1. Simple Variable declaration and initialization.
+1. Simple variable declaration and initialization.

-2. Any Dimension Array declaration and initialization.
-(Error on Redeclaration,Undeclaration,Dimension Mismatch,etc.)
+2. Any dimension array declaration and initialization.
+(Error on redeclaration, undeclaration, dimension Mismatch, etc.)

-3. If Else Constructs
+3. If else constructs

-4. While Loop Constucts(Simple Sorting Programs)
+4. While loop constucts(simple sorting programs)

 # How to execute: